Calcium Flakes in Swimming Pool? Causes, Clearing, and Prevention

 Calcium scales reduce the lifespan of the entire chlorine generator, reduce chlorine production level, and interfere with your water chemistry, especially the pH and TA, chlorine, and Calcium Hardness.

-Since white flakes start forming in your chlorine generator, prevention of white calcium flakes in a saltwater pool starts by physically inspecting and cleaning your chlorine generator's salt cell plates regularly using muriatic acid
+Since white flakes start forming in your chlorine generator, you can prevent white calcium flakes in a saltwater pool by physically inspecting and cleaning your chlorine generator's salt cell plates regularly using muriatic acid.

 This post covers when to clean your salt cell, how to clean your salt cell, and how to clear white flakes in your pool, whether salt or nonsalt pool.